NCA African American Communication and Culture Division (AACCD) Book Award 2015

 Edited by Ali A. Abdi & Paul R. Carr

-Critical Studies in Democracy and Political Literacy; 3
+Critical Studies in Democracy and Political Literacy.
+Vol. 3

 Reviewers’ comments: “The guiding principles of education for democracy are clearly articulated and each chapter strategically connects theory and practice in a way that provides concluding recommendations for counter-hegemonic possibilities that can be realized in educational contexts.”